 How did the Irish survive the potato famine?

-Between 1845 and 1852, Ireland suffered a time period known within the country as the Great Famine or Great Hunger but known to people outside Ireland as the Irish potato famine.
+Between 1845 and 1852, Ireland suffered a period known within the country as the Great Famine or Great Hunger but known to people outside Ireland as the Irish potato famine.
 During this time, around 1 million people lost their lives, and at least a further 1 million more emigrated to other countries, mostly to the east coast of America on the boats that quickly became known as coffin ships.

 (A memorial in Dublin to those who starved to death in the Great Hunger)